Thursday, 5 July 2012

 It is understood that Mr Laws will not return to the address today.

-Posted by SPIDER on the ROOF
+SPIDER on the ROOF

 A GROUP of dads from the Bristol area took their New Fathers 4 Justice campaign for equal contact with children to the home of former Cabinet minister David Laws at the weekend as he was embroiled in controversy over his expenses.

 Dressed as superheroes, the four headed for Chard in Mr Laws' Yeovil constituency in the hope of being able to speak with the then Chief Secretary to the Treasury.
+Mr Laws resigned over the weekend after revelations he claimed expenses for rent paid to his boyfriend, in breach of Parliamentary rules.

 But the campaigners said it was unconnected to events in Mr Laws' private life and had been arranged before the story broke.